The Super League Logo

 The teams that founded The Super League

 Twelve clubs have been announced as founders of The Super League, and three more will join them at the start of the season.
 The base includes British, Spanish, and Italian representatives.
-All 15 founders will become permanent members of the organization and will lead it.
+All 15 founders will become permanent members of the organization and lead it.

 England